2010 Dutch general election: Background

 The election follows the PvdA's withdrawal in February from the coalition over the contribution of Dutch soldiers to the War in Afghanistan.
 According to the Dutch constitution new elections had to be held within 83 days.

 Debates

 The first radio debate was held on 21 May 2010.
 The first television debate, held on 23 May was, according to instant polls, won by Mark Rutte on 36%, with Job Cohen second on 24%, and Geert Wilders and Jan Peter Balkenende third, on 18%.

 Opinion polls

 Polls indicated that the elections were too close to call.

 Results

-Turnout was reported to be over 5% less than the previous elections allegedly due to heavy rain and stormy weather.
+Turnout was reported to be over 5% lower than the previous elections allegedly due to heavy rain and stormy weather.

 By province

 Reactions

 Prime Minister Jan Peter Balkenende stepped down from his position in the CDA and resigned his parliamentary seat on the evening of the election, saying he was taking "political responsibility" for the unsatisfactory election results of his party and that "The voter has spoken, the outcome is clear."